 If you only write 250 words a day – that’s a 91,000 word book at the end of the year.
-Force yourself (I bet you write more) As a guide 250 words is approx 1 sheet of A4 DOUBLE SPACED.
+Aim for that and I bet you write more.
+As a guide 250 words is approx 1 sheet of A4 DOUBLE SPACED.
 So hardly anything!

-KNOW that every writer will be a few chapters into their book and think ‘this is bollocks.’
-That is the time when a lot of writers jack it in and start a fresh project.
+KNOW that every writer will be a few chapters into their book and think ‘this is rubbish.’
+That is the time when a lot of writers down tools and start a fresh project.
 But they’ll come to that point again.
 Don’t stop, carry on through that mini depression.
 It’s a natural part of the process.
 Published writers work through that fog and get to the light at the other side.
 IT’S FOG NOT A BRICK WALL.

 Read Stephen King’s ‘On Writing‘.
 Before reading this it took me days to write one chapter because I was continually editing what I wrote – no good because I had to re-edit it when it was in context of the book.
 SK taught me to get my story down from start to finish.
 It doesn’t matter if it is in a very raw state – it’s easier to edit when it’s complete.

-Writers work in so many different ways – I can’t plan, other friends of mine have to plot the book completely before they set off.
-THERE IS NO RIGHT OR WRONG WAY TO WRITE A BOOK.
+Writers work in so many different ways – I can’t plan, yet other friends of mine have to plot the book completely before they set off.
+THERE IS NO RIGHT OR WRONG WAY TO WRITE A BOOK JUST YOUR WAY.
 You’ll find your own system.
 Test and try out – read ‘how to’ books.
 They can’t do you any harm.
 As I say, I can’t plan.
 I wish I could.
 I just set off and write and see where the road takes me.
 Chaos.
 After that, I get more organised with the second draft.
 I pat it into shape, iron out the inconsistencies, fit it into a timetable.
 My order starts to come with the second draft.

 So many times I get letters that say ‘How do I write a book?
 I can’t spell, I don’t know grammar and I haven’t any ideas.’
-It’s a bit like me writing to Stephen Hawking saying ‘I want to do Time Travel but I don’t know even know where the hippocampus is.’
+It’s a bit like me writing to a brain surgeon saying ‘I want to be the best brain surgeon ever but I don’t know even know where the hippocampus is.’
 Can you imagine his response?
 I wouldn’t expect him to teach me just as I can’t coach you.
-But if you are adamant you want to have a go… I would always suggest that you just dive in.
-Don’t focus on your bad spelling or grammar, just write and see where it takes you.
+But if you are adamant you want to have a go… I would always suggest that you just dive in and stop focussing on your dodgy spelling or grammar, just write and see where it takes you.
 This article might help if you are a total and absolute beginner without a clue.

-A lady asked me how long she should wait after submitting her work to an agent before she would hear anything.
+Someone asked me how long she should wait after submitting her work to an agent before she would hear anything.
 I asked my agent.
 Sorry, but you have to wait it out.
-But if an agent has contacted you to say ‘don’t send this out to anyone else,’ you are within your rights to ask for an update after a couple of months.
+However, if an agent has contacted you to say ‘don’t send this out to anyone else,’ you are within your rights to ask for an update after a couple of months.
 Just don’t make your email sound pressuring or blackmaily or cross.

-But it’s a VERY slow process by nature.
+It’s a VERY slow process by nature.
 And the worst, most frustrating part of the whole business.
-Agents can receive 300 submissions a week!
-They look through them all because they want to find the diamonds in the rough who will make them money, so don’t think they’re not.
+Agents can receive 300 submissions a week.
+They look through them all because they want to find the diamonds in the rough who will make them money.
+They don’t ignore you.